 One approach to writing background is sometimes referred to as the Wall Street Journal model.
 As Nijhuis describes in The Science Writers’ Handbook, this approach involves an opening scene or anecdote, a nut graf, and a stand-alone section of background, after which the story proceeds chronologically.
 This works well for new scientific discoveries and is the preferred model for many science-news outlets.

 An alternative approach, which Nijhuis also describes, is sometimes called the “layer cake,” the “A-B,” or the “zipper” structure.
 It’s a feature story that “alternates between sections of narrative and explanatory sections of context or history.”
 It’s a braided narrative approach where background is woven in throughout the story a phrase, a few sentences, or a paragraph at a time.
-(For more on structuring stories to weave together narrative and exposition, see here, here, here, and here.)

 The approach a writer chooses should depend on the publication’s style, the material available from reporting, and the nature of the story.
 “You might decide, I really want people to focus on the present day, so even though there is this interesting background story, I’m going to keep that pretty short.
 Or, you might have the background material and decide it’s really important and want to give it some weight, in which case the braided approach is great,” says Nijhuis.